rackerlabs/support-how-to/content/cloud-dns/create-dns-records-for-cloud-servers-with-the-control-panel.md

 Control Panel.

-To learn more about A, MX, and CNAME records for Cloud Sites, see [Getting started with Cloud Sites &ndash; Managing DNS records](/how-to/getting-started-with-cloud-sites-managing-dns-records).
+To learn more about A, MX, and CNAME records for Cloud Sites, see [Getting started with Cloud Sites - Managing DNS records](/how-to/getting-started-with-cloud-sites-managing-dns-records).